The stochastic evolution of an infinite population with logistic-type interaction: Preliminaries

 where $\eta\Subset \gamma$ means that the sum is taken over finite sub-configurations of $\gamma$, including $\eta = \varnothing$.
 The advantage of using this $K$-map can be seen from the following relation

 see \cite[Corollary 4.1]{Kuna}.
 We use this fact to introduce the set of sub-Poissonian measures, which plays the key role in our constructions.
 Let $\vartheta$ be a finite (nonempty) collection of $\theta \in C^{+}_{\rm cs}(X)$, and $|\vartheta|$ stand for its cardinality.
-We do not require that all the members of $\vartheta$ are distinct, i.e., $\vartheta$ is a multiset.
-For $n=|\vartheta|$, define
+We do not require that the members of $\vartheta$ are distinct, i.e., $\vartheta$ is a multiset as well.
+For $n=|\vartheta|$, we set